 The International Homomonument is a memorial near the historical city center of The Hague in the Netherlands.
-It serves as a commemoration for all lesbian women and gay man, anywhere in the world, persecuted or oppressed because of their sexual orientation, in the past and in the present.
+It serves as a commemoration for all lesbian women, homosexual men, bisexuals, transgenders, queers and intersex people, anywhere in the world, persecuted or oppressed because of their sexual orientation or gender identity, in the past and in the present.
 The sculpture was was unveiled in 1993.

 The plan for the memorial was introduced in June, 1985 when an initiative was accepted onto the agenda of the city council of The Hague.
 The plan was accompanied by an extensive report on the social and legal situation of homosexual men and lesbian women in this city.
 The report included a number of suggestions on how to improve the emancipation and how to counter discrimination of that part of the population.
 The foundation of a memorial was one of the suggestions.
 In October 1986 the plan was adapted by the city council.

 On 16 October 1987 our foundation was created for the fundraising and realization of the monument.
 It’s end goal would be handing over the ownership of the monument to the city government.
 The idea behind this was that integrating the monument into the official city structure, for care taking, would be an act of emancipation on it’s own.